psmyles/imgplex/docs/node-authoring-guide.md

 ### Multi-output nodes require a TypeScript executor

 `command_template` and `command_js` always produce exactly one output image.
-To split into multiple image outputs (like Channel Split's R/G/B/A outputs), a hardcoded executor key in `executor.ts` is required.
+To split into multiple image outputs (like Channel Split's R/G/B/A outputs), a hardcoded executor key in the TypeScript pipeline is required.
 This is not something a JSON-only node can do.

 ### No dynamic port counts